rubendhz/houdini-gsplat-renderer/README.md

 [![Watch the video](https://i.vimeocdn.com/video/1851733134-68364e97e7700b64d42eb89669d26a56027175614256171f47b983ad7da5fa4f-d?f=webp)](https://vimeo.com/945995885)
 [**Watch an early sneak peek**](https://vimeo.com/945995885)

+# Disclaimer

+**This project is a side endeavor, and the code is provided as is.** While I perform _some_ testing, it has **not** been thoroughly validated across platforms or Houdini versions.
+Please keep this in mind and understand that I offer no guarantees of robustness or full compatibility.
+Thank you for your understanding!

 # Context

 In November 2023, while sitting in the dentist's chair trying to escape to my happy place, it struck me: despite the surge in Gaussian Splatting rasterisers, none had made their way into Houdini's viewport (at least, none that I knew of).
 At that moment, it seemed criminal, though maybe that was just the anesthesia wearing off and my irritability setting in.